 Advanced Explanation of Benefits.
-Each health plan that has received a notification from a provider or facility of a scheduled item or service for an individual is required to provide to that individual (or their authorized representative) within certain time frames (see below) (through mail or electronic means, as requested by the person) a notification in clear and understandable language that includes: (1) Whether or not the provider or facility is participating with respect to the health plan for the item or service and, if participating, the contracted rate or coverage (based on the billing and diagnostic codes provided by the provider or facility) and if it is nonparticipating, then a description of how the individual may obtain information on providers and facilities that are participating.
+Each health plan that has received a notification from a provider or facility of a scheduled item or service for an individual is required to provide to that individual (or their authorized representative) within certain time frames (see below) (through mail or electronic means, as requested by the person) a notification in clear and understandable language that includes: (1) Whether or not the provider or facility is participating with respect to the health plan for the item or service and, if participating, the contracted rate or coverage (based on the billing and diagnostic codes provided by the provider or facility) and if it is nonparticipating, then a description of how the individual may obtain information on providers and facilities that are participating, if any.
 (2) The good faith estimate included in the notification received from the provider or facility based on such codes.
 (3) A good faith estimate of the amount the plan is responsible for and the amount of any enrollee cost sharing (including with respect to the deductible and any copayment or coinsurance obligation (as of the date of the notification).
 (4) A good faith estimate of the amount that the enrollee has incurred toward meeting the limit of the financial responsibility (including with respect to deductibles and out-of-pocket maximums) under the plan (as of the date of such notification).
-(5) If the item or service is subject to a medical management technique (including concurrent review, prior authorization, and step-therapy or fail-first protocols) for coverage, a disclaimer that the coverage is subject to that medical management technique.
+(5) If the item or service is subject to a medical management technique (including concurrent review, prior authorization, and step-therapy or failfirst protocols) for coverage, a disclaimer that the coverage is subject to that medical management technique.
 (6) A disclaimer that the information provided in the notification is only an estimate based on the items and services reasonably expected, at the time of scheduling (or requesting) the item or service, to be furnished and is subject to change.
-(7) A statement that the individual may seek the item or service from a participating provider or a facility and a list of those, as applicable, who are able to furnish the items and services involved.
-(8) Any other information or disclaimer the plan determines appropriate that is consistent with information and disclaimers required under this section of the Act.
+(7) Any other information or disclaimer the plan determines appropriate that is consistent with information and disclaimers required under this section of the Act.

 Time frames.
-Under the act, the above notice must be provided not later than 1 business day after the provider or facility gives notice to the health plan or, if the item or service was scheduled in time, then at least 10 business days before the item or service is to be furnished.
+Under the Act, the above notice must be provided not later than 1 business day after the provider or facility gives notice to the health plan or, if the item or service was scheduled in time, then at least 10 business days before the item or service is to be furnished.
 If the notification was made pursuant to an enrollee request, then the time is 3 business days after the date on which the plan receives the notification.
-The Secretary may modify these timing requirements in the case of specified items and services, but any modification made by the Secretary may not result in the provision of the notification after the person has been furnished the items or services. (new secs.
+The Secretary may modify these timing requirements in the case of specified items and services (i.e., one that has low utilization or significant variation in costs such as when furnished as part of complex treatment) but any modification made by the Secretary may not result in the provision of the notification after the person has been furnished the items or services. (new secs.
 2799A-1(f) of the PHS Act, 9816(f)716(f) of ERISA of IRC and 716(f) of ERISA)